Impact-Site-Verification: 85a12125-5860-4b7e-960f-d1d65fe37656

 Pick a use case to jump to the verdict.

-Runway: Runway is the better fit for teams that want cinematic generation plus a more complete creative workflow around the footage.
+Runway: Runway is the better fit for teams that want an active cinematic generation workflow around the footage, from testing into publish-ready or enterprise usage.

 Why people compare Runway and Sora